-A replica set instance has only one copy of data, while each shard of a sharding cluster has one copy of data.
-Please restore your data according to your business needs.
+A replica set instance has only one copy of data, while each shard of a sharded cluster has one copy of data.
+Restore your data based on your business needs.
 This document describes how to restore a single copy of data.

 cp -r * /data/27017/